jszychowskilaba/furniture-manufacturing/README.md

   <summary>Click here</summary>

   Updates a material by material ID and update the DB.
 Any property of the material model can be updated.

+- **Requirements**:

+  - Being logged in as admin or inventory administrator

 - **Request**